johnhanson/resume/README.md

 * Web master of the [pep band in college](https://www.cpp.edu/~pepband/) (2014-2016)
 * Made a reddit bot that searched reddit comments and then replied to them if the comments satisfied a regex
 * Made a RESTFUL API with PHP that interfaced with a database for a school project
+* Created an AI that played connect four against a human
 * Solved the Producer and Consumer problem using both Mutexes as well with Semaphores
 * Implemented InterProcess Communication using Shared Memory, Mapped Memory, Pipes, and Sockets
 * Modified a special Linux Kernel (OS/161) to change the Boot output and added a debug function and message